grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 ### Logs to trace using data link with url

-If you are developing a log data source and your log data contains **trace IDs**, you can enhance your log data frames by adding a field with trace ID values and URL data links.
+If your log data contains **trace IDs**, you can enhance your log data frames by adding a **field with trace ID values** and **URL data links**.
 These links should utilize the trace ID value to accurately link to the appropriate trace.
 This enhancement enables users to seamlessly move from log lines to the relevant traces.

 **Example in TypeScript:**